tsmdt/whisply/README.md

 `whisply` uses [whisperX](https://github.com/m-bain/whisperX) for speaker diarization and annotation.
 Instead of returning chunk-level timestamps like the standard `Whisper` implementation `whisperX` is able to return word-level timestamps as well as annotating speakers word by word, thus returning much more precise annotations.

 Out of the box `whisperX` will not provide timestamps for words containing only numbers (e.g. "1.5" or "2024"): `whisply` fixes those instances through timestamp approximation.
+Other known limitations of `whisperX` include:

+* inaccurate speaker diarization if multiple speakers talk at the same time
+* to provide word-level timestamps and annotations `whisperX` uses language specific alignment models; out of the box `whisperX` supports these languages: `en, fr, de, es, it, ja, zh, nl, uk, pt`.

-See some other limitations on the [whisperX GitHub page](https://github.com/m-bain/whisperX).
+Refer to the [whisperX GitHub page](https://github.com/m-bain/whisperX) for more information.

 ### Batch processing